Meet our current visiting scholars

 Brazil

-In addition to her academic achievements, Beatriz has completed two MBAs at ESALQ/USP: one in Soils and Plant Nutrition and another in Agribusiness.
-She is an active member of the Soil Health & Management Research Group (SOHMA) and is currently conducting part of her doctoral research at Indiana University’s O'Neill School of Public and Environmental Affairs, under the guidance of Dr. André Franco.
-Her research investigates the role of soil macrofauna in carbon sequestration, employing predictive modeling to explore the interactions between soil fauna, aggregates, and carbon dynamics in integrated systems.
+Beatriz da Silva Vanolli is a Ph.D. candidate in Soil and Plant Nutrition at the Luiz de Queiroz College of Agriculture (ESALQ), part of the University of São Paulo (USP), Brazil’s leading university.
+She holds a bachelor's degree in Agronomic Engineering from Universidade Estadual do Centro-Oeste (UNICENTRO) and participated in an exchange program at Bordeaux Sciences Agro in France.
+She also earned a master’s degree from ESALQ/USP, where her research focused on sustainable soil management in sugarcane production.
+In addition to her academic background, Beatriz has completed two MBAs at ESALQ/USP, specializing in Soils and Plant Nutrition and Agribusiness.
+She is an active member of the Soil Health & Management Research Group (SOHMA) and is currently conducting part of her Ph.D. research at Indiana University’s O’Neill School of Public and Environmental Affairs under Dr. André Franco.
+Her work explores the role of soil macrofauna in carbon sequestration, using predictive modeling to analyze interactions between soil fauna, soil aggregates, and carbon dynamics in integrated agricultural systems.

 Sara Suárez Fernández